llde/xOBSE/README.md

 Thanks to all people who reported bugs.

-A special thanks to *ianpatt* that allowed us to mantian this fork.
+A special thanks to *ianpatt* that allowed us to mantain this fork.